 Verizon’s Corporate Structure: Advantages & Disadvantages, Recommendations

-The organizational structure of Verizon Communications, Inc. evolves to address changing market and industry conditions.
-For example, the company used to focus its structure on the significance of Verizon Wireless, and the corresponding significance of wireline operations.
-In contrast, the current structural characteristics account for new business activities and opportunities in the information and communications technology and services industry, particularly in the United States.
-Thus, an advantage of Verizon’s corporate structure is that it supports current business growth and facilitates further growth and expansion in the U.S. market.
-Another advantage of the organizational structure is its support for integrating the company through corporate functions, as reflected in the corporate hierarchy that runs throughout the organization.
+The organizational structure of Verizon Communications Inc. evolves to address changing market and industry conditions.
+The company structure has changed to account for main business operations in the telecommunications market, supporting the implementation of Verizon’s generic competitive strategy and intensive growth strategies.
+The current characteristics of the business structure also account for operations and opportunities in relation to the information and communications technology and services industry.
+Thus, an advantage of this corporate structure is that it supports and facilitates business growth in the telecommunications market.
+Another advantage of Verizon’s organizational structure is its support for integrating the company through corporate functions, as reflected in the centralized corporate hierarchy that runs from the company’s headquarters to all areas throughout the business organization.

 Despite the benefits of its corporate structure, Verizon Communications Inc. experiences the disadvantage of its limited structural support for international expansion.
 This condition is understandable because the company focuses its operations on the U.S. telecommunications market.
 However, the PESTEL/PESTLE analysis of Verizon shows business growth opportunities in the international market.
 For example, there are opportunities to expand wireless telecommunications service operations internationally.
 Thus, a recommendation to improve the company’s organizational structure is to increase the significance of geographical segments in Verizon’s strategic decision-making processes.
 This recommendation aims to enhance the corporate structure’s support for the company’s international expansion.

 - Junge, S., Luger, J., & Mammen, J. (2023).
 The role of organizational structure in senior managers’ selective information processing.
 Journal of Management Studies, 60(5), 1178-1204.